formal-land/coq-of-rust/docs/PROOF.md

 storage <| field_name := new_value |>
 ```

-To automate the proofs that we can we use the [CoqHammer](https://coqhammer.github.io/) plugin with the tactic `best`.
+To automate the simple parts of the proofs, we use the [CoqHammer](https://coqhammer.github.io/) plugin with the tactic `best`.
 We use the tactic `lia` for arithmetic reasoning, including with modulo arithmetic.